a-n-rose/a-n-rose.github.io/_posts/2018-11-07-unittest-sqlite3-classes.md

 date: 2018-11-07
 ---

-Much of my previous work (and probably some of my future experimental work) did not include much testing.
+Much of my previous work did not include much testing.
 That is a habit I would like to change, and I'm not waiting for New Years to do that.

 My most recent app (as of Nov.
 2nd 2018) is my vocab/idea collector.
 Since this could theoretically be built into a real functioning app, unittest development simply is a must.
 (For code: <a href="https://github.com/a-n-rose/Vocab-Collector-and-Tester">REPO</a>; for a <b>working</b> blogpost: <a href="/2018/11/05/personal-vocab-app.html">BLOG</a>)

 To see the unittests I made for this app, the code can be viewed <a href="https://github.com/a-n-rose/Vocab-Collector-and-Tester/blob/master/test_vocab_collector.py">here<a>.

+Note: I'm still working out the best architecture for this app.
+I don't like how mixed in the SQL commands are with the rest of the app and need to separate them further.
+On my ToDo list.

 ## Unittest development